 Q: What’s the connection between eczema and diet?

 A: “So many families are convinced that food is the root cause of eczema that sometimes it can be hard to talk about anything else at a visit.
-Part of the issue is that food allergies are indeed associated with AD—one third of moderate to severe patients with AD also have true food allergies that can be life-threatening.
-But just as the association between fire trucks and fires does not mean that fire trucks actually cause fires, my thinking is increasingly that food allergies are not causing AD either, but are simply associated with it.
+Food allergies are indeed associated with AD—one third of patients with moderate to severe AD also have true food allergies.
+But just as the association between fire trucks and fires does not mean that fire trucks actually cause fires, my thinking is increasingly that food allergies are not causing eczema.

-It’s been incredibly exciting to see what amounts to a true reversal on this line of thinking just in the past few years: the theory now is that an impaired skin barrier allows food proteins to abnormally enter the body and stimulate food allergies.
-So we’ve begun to talk about it in terms of getting the eczema and “leaky skin” patched up in the hopes of minimizing food allergies, rather than the other way around.
-It’s still somewhat speculative, but I think the data is compelling and that the biology makes sense this way.
+The theory now is that an impaired skin barrier allows food proteins to abnormally enter the body and stimulate food allergies.
+So we’ve begun to talk about it in terms of getting the eczema patched up in the hopes of minimizing food allergies, rather than the other way around.

 Sometimes families want to try an avoidance diet.
-Historically, we might have said that that’s fine to try as long as overall nutrition isn’t impacted.
 However, recent work suggests that this may actually increase the risk of developing true food allergies.
 So I’ve been less supportive of this approach lately, to be sure.
 And importantly, I’ve seen an awful lot of failure to treat AD from dietary modification.
 If simply cutting dairy out of the diet worked, well, they wouldn't be in to see me!”

-Q: Any words of wisdom you’d share with worried parents whose baby has their first eczema flare-up?
+Q: Any words of wisdom you’d share with worried parents whose child has their first eczema flare-up?